 Outstanding candidates are those who have the capacity and commitment to take full advantage of a program of research or lecturing at a U.S. university, and who are willing to share their experience and knowledge after returning to Montenegro.
 Priority is given to candidates who have not previously received a U.S. Government grant to travel to the U.S.

 The mission of the Fulbright Visiting Scholar Program is to increase mutual understanding between the people of the United States and people of other countries.
 It aims to provide educational exchange experiences to individuals not previously afforded such an opportunity.
 The experience should be of intrinsic value to the scholar, the recipient’s home institution, its faculty and its students, as well as to the U.S. host institution.

-The Fulbright Visiting Scholar Program is a non-degree research program for junior and senior researchers, university lecturers and other professionals from institutions in Montenegro.
+The Fulbright Visiting Scholar Program is a postdoctoral, non-degree research program for junior and senior researchers, university lecturers and other professionals from institutions in Montenegro.
 Individual Fulbright grants are available in all fields for scholars to conduct research, lecture or pursue combined lecturing and research in the United States.
 Grants are usually offered for one semester of research in the U.S.

 The applicant must:

 - have Montenegrin citizenship;

 - hold a Ph.D. or equivalent professional training or experience in the field of research or lecturing by the time the grant would begin;

 - have sufficient proficiency in English to carry out the project required;

 - demonstrate leadership and a potential for advancement in their profession;